Ethical investments review

 A series of webinars took place in November 2024, providing staff and students with more information about the University’s approach to managing its investments, and the ethical investments review. .

-The slides from the webinars, as well as a recording are available to review (SSO required).
+The presentation slides, as well as a recording are available to review (SSO required).

 Submissions